 Immediate termination may only take place per University policy for actions that threaten or endanger others or for the commitment of a punishable crime.

-If the employee is not meeting performance expectations, then the Progressive Discipline process must be implemented with assistance from Human Resources.
+If the employee is not meeting performance expectations, then the Corrective Action process must be implemented with assistance from Human Resources.

 The only exception to this rule is in the case of an employee who is absent from work for three consecutive days and has failed to contact anyone in his/her work area to communicate this absence.
 After good faith attempts to reach the absent individual have been exhausted, the individual can be immediately terminated from the University and should receive a written notice from Human Resources of their termination.